Calculating Block Time vs Flight Time in Python

 )

-# Regulatory guardrail: flight time cannot exceed block time
+# Regulatory guardrail: air time cannot exceed block time.

-logger.critical("Flight time exceeds block time for %s.
-Data quarantined.", segment.flight_number)
+logger.critical("air time exceeds block time for %s; quarantined", segment.flight_number)

 return TimeMetrics(